anujgeek/Mario/README.md

 GodMode can be toggled using F1 key.
 (I disable the collision detection with enemies)

 Game Objective:
-Mario wins after colliding with the tropy at the end of the game.
+Mario wins after colliding with the trophy at the end of the game.

 ## Resources: